nadavmatalon/chitter/README.md

 in building an instant messaging web app for students at [Makers Mcademy](http://www.makersacademy.com/).

-Later on parts of the app have been re-written (mainly the front-side) to give it a nicer look.
+Later on parts of the app were re-written (mainly the front-side) to give it a nicer look.

 In a nutshell, the guidlines for building the app were: